stashed/docs/docs/concepts/crds/backupsession.md

 **VolumeSnapshot:**

-Stash uses job model for taking VolumeSnapshot.
+Stash uses job model for taking volume snapshots.
 Each volume is considered as different hosts and they are identified by their name.
 Hence, the number of total hosts for VolumeSnapshot is the number of targeted volumes.
 However, since VolumeSnapshot is handled by the respective CSI driver, host identifier does not play any role to separate their data.

 ## Next Steps